 It's not easy to get a clear picture of pre-Bangkok's history of Thailand, because there were so many powers, kings, kingdoms and principalities with manyfold relations among them.
 Generally spoken it was a scenery comparable to the situation in ancient Europe in the old Greek time.
 The kingdoms were small city states with influences around the city-capital, which was fortified with brick-built city walls or wooden palisades and towers.
 The city states controlled the plains and open land around their capital, but usually not much more.
 They were no territorial states, and they particularly weren't able to control the mountains and the people living in them.
 Over the centuries they grew and expanded the areas under their control.
 Certain city states dominated others, who paid tribute to them.
 That was mostly the case in the plains of north and central Thailand.

-Sukothai is always called the first Thai city state of significance.
-The Sukothai era started at 1238 CE and lasted a bit longer than a century, when it 1378 came under the dominance of Ayutthaya.
-Though, there were other Thai kingdoms already before the Sukothai era, but there is muss less known about them.
-Besides, Sukothai has been made a national myth.
-Image: Sukothai Historical Park, central Thailand, Asienreisender, 2007
+Sukhothai is always called the first Thai city state of significance.
+The Sukhothai era started at 1238 CE and lasted a bit longer than a century, when it 1378 came under the dominance of Ayutthaya.
+Though, there were other Thai kingdoms already before the Sukhothai era, but there is muss less known about them.
+Besides, Sukhothai has been made a national myth.
+Image: Sukhothai Historical Park, central Thailand, Asienreisender, 2007

 Rural Life in Lanna